The significance of protecting Trees and how to recognize These Trees

-Trees play an important part in the environment as they provide shade, clean air and aesthetic value our surroundings.
-However, not all trees are equal and some carry extra protection status, which makes it illegal to do any activity without authorization.
-If you’re thinking of having a tree removed, it’s essential to understand the protection status of the tree in question, and the steps you need to follow to be in compliance with the law.
-This article we’ll help you understand the process of discovering whether trees are protected and what you need take to be sure you comply with the law.
+Trees play a crucial contribution to our ecosystem, providing shade, clean air and aesthetic value our surroundings.
+However, not all trees are equal and some carry additional protection status, making it illegal to do any work without obtaining permission.
+If you’re thinking of having a tree removed it is essential to know the status of protection for the tree in question and the steps you have to follow to be in compliance with the legal requirements.
+This article we’ll guide you through the process of determining whether the tree is secured and the steps you have to do to ensure you are acting within the law.

 What is a protected tree?

-A protected tree is one that has been subjected to certain legal restrictions and it is unlawful to works on a tree without having the appropriate permissions.
-There are two types of protection that trees may have - preservation orders and protection orders.
+A protected tree is one that is subject to specific legal restrictions and it is unlawful to do works on a tree without having the appropriate permissions.
+There are two types of protection that a tree could be protected by - preservation and protection orders that are statutory.

-In the context of the law trees are protected under laws and subject to Tree Preservation Orders (TPOs).
-TPOs are put in place by local authorities to safeguard trees of significant public value and to ensure that they are not damaged or destroyed.
+As a matter of statutory protection, trees are protected by laws and under the control of Tree Preservation Orders (TPOs).
+TPOs are put in place by local authorities to safeguard trees of significant value to the public and to ensure that they do not get damaged or destroyed.

 Preservation orders

-Preservation orders are like TPOs in that they are put in place by the Secretary of State for the Environment.
-Preservation orders for trees are considered to have exceptional value and are shielded from any work, including the felling.
+Preservation orders are like TPOs in that they are issued from the Secretary of State responsible for Environment.
+Preservation orders for trees are considered to have exceptional worth and are therefore protected from any kind of work, including felling.

-To determine if the tree is protected, you will need to check if it is subject to the protection of a TPO or preservation or protection order.
-This can be done by contacting your local authority and asking them to check their archives.
+To determine if a tree is protected, you will need to check if it is subject to an TPO or preservation order.
+It is done by contacting the authorities in your area and asking them look up their records.

 TPO search

-If you want to find an TPO You can reach your local Tree and Woodland officer of the local authority.
-They can inform you whether the tree is in the protection.
-They’ll also be able to guide you on the next steps you should follow if the tree is protected.
+To search for an TPO You can reach your local Tree and Woodland Officer from your local authority.
+They will inform you whether the tree is in the protection.
+They will also be able to guide you on the next steps to take if the tree is protected.

 Preservation order search

-If you are looking for a preservation permit, you will need to contact Secretary of State, Department of the Environment.
-They will determine if the tree is protected and give you the information you require and direction.
+To search for a preservation order you will need to contact secretary of state for Environment.
+They can determine whether the tree is in the protected zone and will provide the necessary information and guidance.

 FAQs: